tremwil/dearxan/README.md

 ## From another language

 Download the static library from the [Releases](https://github.com/tremwil/dearxan/releases) page and  link to it along with the included Windows import libraries.
-Generate C bindings according to `include/dearxan.h` and call `dearxan_neuter_arxan` before the game's entry point runs.
+Generate C bindings according to `include/dearxan.h` and call `dearxan_neuter_arxan`, ideally before the game's entry point runs.

 ## Writing your own patcher